-The proposed project involves the licensing of a commercial cannabis business that would involve indoor cultivation and retailing and that would operate out of an existing industrial space.
+The proposed project involves the licensing of a commercial cannabis business that involves indoor cannabis cultivation, distribution, and retailing and that would operate out of an existing storefront with multiple security cameras located inside.
 No increase in population or employment in the area would occur.
-No wildlands exist in the vicinity of the project site, and the project site is not within a Very High Fire Hazard Severity Zone (Los Angeles Fire Department 2018a).
-The site is located within a mapped petrochemical complex that is considered a secondary fire hazard (City of Los Angeles 1996).
-However, the proposed project would operate out of an existing industrial park and would be required to comply with applicable provisions of the Los Angeles Building Code and Los Angeles Fire Code, which would minimize the fire hazard on-site.
-The project would also be required to notify the LAFD's Bureau of Fire Prevention and Public Safety of the project and to submit and comply with a fire safety plan approved by LAFD according to Regulation Nos.
-4.D.5 and 10.G.14 set forth in the City of Los Angeles Ordinance 185344.
-Therefore, the proposed project would not exacerbate the building's fire risk, and the proposed project would not necessitate the provision of new or physically altered fire protection facilities.
-No impact to fire protection services would occur.
+In addition, the proposed project would be required to comply with applicable provisions of the Los Angeles Building Code and Los Angeles Fire Code, which would minimize the hazard on-site.
+The project would also be required to notify the Fire Department's Bureau of Fire Prevention and Public Safety of the project and to submit and comply with a fire safety plan for approval by LAFD according to Regulation Nos.
+4.E.3, No. 10.G.14 set forth in the City of Los Angeles Ordinance 185344.
+Although it is within a Very High Fire Hazard Severity Zone, the proposed project would not increase the risk to the existing building and its occupants (LAFD 2018b).
+Therefore, the proposed project would not necessitate the provision of new or physically altered fire protection facilities.
+No impact would occur.